By Maria Golovnina and Alexander Dziadosz

 U.S. President Barack Obama and British Prime Minister David Cameron agreed the "common objective" was an end to violence and the departure of Gaddafi, the White House said.

 Britain and France are seeking a U.N. resolution to authorize such a zone to ground Gaddafi's aircraft and prevent him moving troops by air.
-Russia and China, which have veto power in the U.N.
-Security Council, are cool toward the idea, which would be likely to require bombing of Libyan air defenses.
+Russia and China, who have veto power in the U.N.
+Security Council, are cool toward the idea.

-Hafiz Ghoga, spokesman for the rebel National Libyan Council, told a news conference in the rebel base of Benghazi in eastern Libya:
+Hafiz Ghoga, spokesman for the rebel National Libyan Council, told a news conference in the rebel base of Benghazi:

 "We will complete our victory when we are afforded a no-fly zone.
 If there was also action to stop him (Gaddafi) from recruiting mercenaries, his end would come within hours."

 In besieged Zawiyah, the closest rebel-held city to Tripoli, trapped residents cowered from the onslaught on Tuesday.